e-schultz/ngcourse-next/handout/13-flux/07_Implementing_a_Store.md

   }
 ```

-Our Store's domain object will be a list of tasks that we will receive from the server and our Dispatcher is available to us from the `constructor` injection.
+Our Store's will be responsible for providing the list of tasks that we will receive from the server.
+The Dispatcher is available to us from the `constructor` injection.

 Before we do anything we need to listen to incoming Actions relevant to this store.
 Let's listen to incoming actions from our Dispatcher.